-The MAX17491 single-phase gate driver, along with the MAX8736, MAX8786, or MAX17030 multiphase controllers, provide flexible multiphase CPU core-voltage supplies.
+The MAX8791/MAX8791B single-phase gate drivers, along with the MAX8736 or MAX8786 multiphase controllers, provide flexible multiphase CPU core-voltage supplies.
 The low driver resistance allows up to 7A output peak current.
-Each MOSFET driver in the MAX17491 can drive 3nF capacitive loads with only 9ns propagation delay and 4ns/8ns (typ) fall/rise times, allowing operation up to 3MHz per phase.
+Each MOSFET driver in the MAX8791/MAX8791B is capable of driving 3nF capacitive loads with only 9ns propagation delay and 4ns/8ns (typ) fall/rise times, allowing operation up to 3MHz per phase.
 Larger capacitive loads are allowable but result in longer propagation and transition times.
 Adaptive dead-time control prevents shoot-through currents and maximizes converter efficiency while allowing operation with a variety of MOSFETs and PWM controllers.
-An input undervoltage-lockout (UVLO) circuit allows proper power-on sequencing.
+An input undervoltage lockout (UVLO) circuit allows proper power-on sequencing.